 Paul Bragg died at 81.
 Although it was widely claimed by his family that he died from a surfing accident, apparently cause of death was a heart attack.

 Norman Walker, juicing and raw food guru, died at 99 (and not at 118 years old as was previously claimed).

 Jack Lalanne, who was more a fitness than a diet guru, died at the age of 96 from pneumonia.

 The fact many health gurus don’t live significantly longer than the average life expectancy, and in many cases live shorter lives, doesn’t in itself mean anything revolutionary.

 People are fallible.
 Health gurus can be mistaken.
 More importantly… health gurus are human just like you and me!

 And as I’ve discovered the hard way: not every health problem can be prevented through a healthy diet and lifestyle!

 Some health gurus practiced what they preached most of the time, some did part of the time, and others didn’t practice their teachings at all.

-In some cases these inconsistencies didn’t prevent them from living a long life, like Paul Bragg who used to enjoy an occasional burger in his favorite Honolulu restaurant.
+In some cases these inconsistencies didn’t prevent them from living a long life.
+For instance, Paul Bragg who used to enjoy an occasional burger at his favorite Honolulu restaurant.

 Some gurus tried to give immortality a shot, like Roy Waldorf, and practiced calorie restriction, only to live slightly longer than the average male life expectancy.